 After nearly five years of being in each other’s lives, being separated from you was a hard blow.
 I was forced to relocate to Zimbabwe in 2016 after my unsuccessful application for a work visa.
 The fact that we stayed in touch via Skype and WhatsApp helped me deal with the pain of the separation and quelled my worries that the physical distance would create an emotional rift between us.
 Even as I found comfort in the lush trees in my new neighborhood (which reminded me of you), it was our long video calls that saw me through a difficult transition after moving back to a country I had sworn to never return to.
 True to your nature, you offered to pay my rent until I found my feet.

 You continued to do so even after you were diagnosed with cancer in January of 2017 and had unforeseen expenses to tend to.
 It’s 2021 now and you’re still fighting cancer.
 The dynamics of our relationship have shifted; I can’t always run to you whenever I feel myself sinking into an emotional rut.
 This was hard at first, but I have gotten used to the change.
 I’ve even learned to be emotionally independent so I can be in a better place to nurture mutually supportive relationships with people like you.
 Now, instead of using you as the “punching bag” you once offered yourself as, I have become one of your support systems.
-You deserve the love you deserve.
+You deserve the love you give.